Startup Accelerator vs Incubator: Differences and Things to Consider

 An incubator is an organization whose aim is to support early-stage startups, usually at the idea initiation stage.
 This is when the startup founders are just beginning their project.
 They have tech business ideas and are discussing the future business model, studying the market, looking for a team, etc.

 Incubators provide such entrepreneurs with a nurturing environment, giving guidance and support in exchange for a small monthly fee.
 Importantly, they're focused on helping a startup take its first steps, avoid common startup mistakes, and build a sturdy foundation for the business, increasing its chances for further stable growth.
-Perhaps, this is the major difference between an incubator and accelerator.
+Perhaps, this is the major difference between incubator and accelerator approaches.

 Various incubator programs have been around for quite some time.
 Based on an estimate by the International Business Innovation Association (InBIA), more than 7,000 business incubators exist today.
 Many run on a non-profit basis and can even be academic institutions or government agencies.
 Alternatively, some for-profit corporations and venture companies sometimes also establish incubators, seeing them as potential investments.